Oliver's Wills Ltd - professional will writers

 It may be obvious to many people, but will writers are still challenged over why some people even need to consider a will.
 Here are some simple examples to show you why.

 1. Who is going to pick up the pieces after you die?
 A will is a legal document that gives another person, or people, the right to take care of all the paperwork and necessary things after you die.
 Without a will, there can be disputes as to who should care of things, and this can be very stressful and upsetting to your family left behind.
+A named executor can act immediately, while in intestacy, your personal representative has to wait for probate to be granted in many cases.

 2. A will disposes of your assets according to your wishes.
 Without a will, you may find that the people you want money or assets to go to do not receive them.
 This is very common where a will is not in place.
 You may even find that your family resort to suing each other for the right to your assets - something becoming more common between a spouse and your children, where the children inherit part of your estate instead of your spouse inheriting everything outright.